“In the eye of a hurricane, there is quiet/

 “Yeah, I will.
 Had to make sure this adventurous tyke got home,” Jounouchi said.
 And he left, thinking about what she meant.

 Honda was safe.
-As soon as he’d gotten settled, he scoured the place for his parents and sister, finding them on an opposite corner of the field.
-He stayed and talked with them a while, leaving when he felt like he was crowding them, if she meant Yugi, he was safe, too.
+As soon as they’d gotten settled, they scoured the place for his parents and sister, finding them on an opposite corner of the field.
+Jounouchi stayed and talked with them a while, leaving when he felt like he was crowding them.
+If she meant Yugi, he was safe, too.
 He and Grandpa had made themselves comfortable in the centre, and Jounouchi spent a long time just talking to them and playing cards with Yugi to pass the time between meals.

 Beyond that, he had a cracked cell phone and tried and tried to call his mother and Shizuka.
 No reception, no answer.
 When that failed, he tried to call his dad.
 He wanted to know that the Old Man was riding out the storm safely if he hadn’t chosen to take shelter.